-This baked orange chicken is tastes better than any Chinese take-out you’ll get at a restaurant.
+This Baked Orange Chicken tastes better than any Chinese take-out you’ll get at a restaurant.
 Crispy coating of egg & cornstarch and then it’s baked in a sweet and delicious orange sauce.
 This is a dish that you will want to make over and over again.

 - Cut up 4 chicken breasts into small, bite-sized pieces.
 Sprinkle some salt and pepper over the chicken and mix it together to make sure that the pieces get coated.

-- Place them into a gallon-sized Ziploc bag and add the cornstarch.
+- Place the chicken into a gallon-sized Ziploc bag and add the cornstarch.
 Close the bag and shake to coat the chicken in the cornstarch.

 - Crack 4 eggs into a bowl and in several batches coat the chicken pieces in the egg and then place in the pan of hot oil and let it cook.